-The DEU concept utilizes staff nurses as clinical “teachers” to precept student nurses.
-In the DEU model the students and preceptor share the same assignment.
-Having a preceptor share her assignment with two students offers great opportunity for both teaching and learning to occur.
-It is an opportunity for nursing staff to stay fresh and motivated in their roles as mentors and role models, and a way for faculty to remain grounded in current clinical reality.
+The DEU concept utilizes staff nurses as clinical “teachers” to educate nursing students.
+In the DEU model, the students and the staff nurse share the same assignment.
+Having a staff nurse share her assignment with two students offers great opportunities for both teaching and learning to occur.
+It is also an opportunity for nursing staff to stay current on trends in nursing education and research and to be motivated in their roles as mentors and role models; it is also a way for faculty to remain grounded in current clinical reality.

 1. Crawford, R., Jasonsmith, A., Luechars, D., Naidu, A., Pool, L., Toswill… Woodsworth, A. (2018).
 “Feeling part of a team” a mixed method evaluation of a dedicated education unit pilot programme.
 Nurse Education Today, 68, 165-171. https://doi.org/10.1016/j.nedt.2018.05.023

 2. Koharchik, L., Jakub, K., Witsberger, C., Brooks, K., Petras, D., Weideman, Y., & Antonich, M. G. (2017).
 Staff nurses’ perception of their role in a dedicated education unit within the intensive care unit.
 Teaching and Learning in Nursing, 12, 17-20. https://doi.org/10.1016/j.teln.2016.11.001

 3. Nishioka, V. M., Coe, M. T., Hanita, M., & Moscato, S. R. (2014).
 Dedicated education unit: Student perspectives.
 Nursing Education Perspectives, 35(5), 301-307. https://doi.org/10.5480/14-1380